wenfanwu/get_hycom_online/README.md

 1. get_hycom_online works for the latest hycom product after 2024-09-04 (ESPC-D-V02).
 2. the downloaded file can be saved in NetCDF format.
 3. the prefix name of downloaded files can be customized.
-4. this function will splice the two parts together when the provided region crosses longitudinal boundaries of the selected hycom product.
+4. the provided region can cross the longitudinal boundaries of hycom products.

 ## Example-1: Download HYCOM data of a particular moment